real-logic/benchmarks/README.md

 # benchmarks

-Set of latency benchmarks testing round trip time for FIFO data structures.
+Set of latency benchmarks testing round trip time (RTT) between threads or processes via FIFO data structures.

 To run the benchmarks execute the Gradle script in the base directory.